 Originally a self-taught pianist and keyboardist, Roy discovered an innate gift and deep love for creating music at an early age.
 In his teens he played classical music and jazz professionally and performed with funk, progressive rock and reggae groups in venues in his hometown Jerusalem.

 Later on he studied at the Israel Conservatory of Music, graduating with distinction from a special program for outstanding jazz musicians at the Center for Jazz Studies in Tel Aviv.
 During his time in Israel he had the opportunity to perform with some of Israel’s most prominent jazz artists, as well as lead his own trios and quartet.
 He has written music for theatrical productions, worked as a pianist with The Israeli Big Band, played in major jazz festivals and performed with world music ensembles.
-He performed internationally in Canada, Europe and in Cuba.
+He performed internationally in the US, Canada, Europe and in Cuba.
 He was privileged to study with saxophonist and educator Arnie Lawrence at the International Center for Creative Music in Jerusalem.

 Roy moved to New York City in 2012 to pursue his music career and complete his musical studies at The New School for Jazz and Contemporary Music, under a generous merit scholarship.
 He had the chance to study under the mentorship of jazz masters such as Reggie Workman, Billy Harper, Joanne Brackeen, Jane Ira Bloom, George Cables, Hal Galper, Sam Yahel and Alon Yavnai.
 Before graduating from The New School he had already performed in many of the city’s best jazz spots, shared the stage with New York’s leading jazz artists and musically produced special music concerts at International House NYC.
 His recordings were played on Jazz FM Radio and SolarRadio in the UK.